phithor/ebcrawler/README.md

 ebcrawler
 =========

-This is a simple tool to download your EB history from the SAS website, either for viewing or in a format suitable for example to import into Excel.
+This is a simple tool to get prices from SAS using their api.

 Requirements
 ------------